All Safe In Fiery Forced Landing

 Key Takeaways:

-• A Cherokee Six airplane made a forced landing on a street near Paine Field after hitting a power line and traffic light.
+• A Cherokee Six made an emergency landing on a street near Paine Field after the pilot reported losing power shortly after takeoff, striking a power line pole and traffic light.

-• The pilot and passenger survived without injury, but two people on the ground sustained minor injuries.
+• The pilot and passenger were uninjured, but two people on the ground sustained minor injuries.

 See a mistake?
 Contact us.